 Moderate and Low threats were identified for both chemical and pathogen threats.
 It is not required that these threats be enumerated as the Significant threats were but instead be listed by Wellhead Protection Area.
+Table 5-26

-Table 5-26 and Table 5-27 list the Moderate and Low chemical and pathogen threats for the Deloro Wellhead Protection Area in reference to existing and future land use.
-The circumstances for these threats to be considered Moderate or Low are provided in the Provincial Table of Circumstances (MOE, March, 2010).
+Table 5-20Table 5-210 and Table 5-27 Table 5-16Table 5-221 list the Moderate and Low chemical and pathogen threats for the Deloro Wellhead Protection Area in reference to existing and future land use.

+The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in Part XII of the Technical Rules (MECP, 2021).